lungoruscello/PyGridAgg/README.md

 ## Built-in Data Aggregators

 Built-in data aggregators are listed below.
-All of them use [`np.ufunc.at`](https://numpy.org/doc/stable/reference/generated/numpy.ufunc.at.html) for fast inplace aggregations.
+All of them use [`np.ufunc.at`](https://numpy.org/doc/stable/reference/generated/numpy.ufunc.at.html) for fast inplace point-data aggregations.

 **CountAggregator**: Simply counts the number of points in each grid cell.

 **WeightedSumAggregator** and **WeightedAverageAggregator**:
-Respectively compute a weighted sum and weighted average of points in each cell (given an array of aggregation weights for all points).
+Respectively compute a weighted sum and a weighted average of points in each cell (given an array of aggregation weights for all points).

 **MinimumWeightAggregator** and **MaximumWeightAggregator**: